mikejoh/argocd-extra-app-info-exporter/README.md

 One of the reasons one would want that label is to create e.g. alerts if the `targetRevision` field is anything else than `main`, this exporter will probably be around until https://github.com/argoproj/argo-cd/pull/15143 merges!

+Exported metric labels:
+* `namespace`
+* `name`
+* `project`
+* `revision`

+_Please note that this exporter lists all application in a cluster (once per interval), if you've specified a namespace the list of applications will be limited to that namespace.
+The way applications are fetched might suboptimal but it works._

 ## Install

 ```